-- ii.
-Racial and Ethnic Fairness.
-No redistricting Plan should be drawn to have the effect of denying or abridging the equal opportunity of racial or ethnic minority groups to participate in the political process or to diminish their ability to elect representatives of their choice, whether alone or in coalition with others. - iii.
-Political Fairness.
-No Plan should, when considered on a statewide basis, unduly favor or disfavor a political party.
-Undue favor to a political party shall be determined using the proposed map, data from the last ten years of statewide elections, and the best available statistical methods on identifying inequality of opportunity to elect. - iv.
-Districts shall respect the geographic integrity of political subdivision boundaries to the extent preceding criteria have been satisfied. - v.
-Compactness.
-A draft Plan should be compact to the extent preceding criteria have been satisfied. - 2.
-A Plan shall not take into consideration any of the following factors, except to the extent necessary to comply with the criteria described in paragraph 1 of this section, and to enable the Plan to be measured against the external metrics described in paragraph 5 of subsection E: - a.
-The residence of any member or candidate of the Oklahoma House of Representatives, Oklahoma Senate, or U.S. Congress. - b.
-The political party affiliation or voting history of the population of a district.
+- a.
+A Plan shall not, when considered on a statewide basis, provide a disproportionate advantage to any political party.
+Disproportionate advantage to a political party shall be determined using the proposed map, data from the last ten years of statewide elections, and the best available, widely accepted statistical methods on identifying bias or inequality of opportunity to elect. - b.
+Except to the extent necessary to comply with the criteria described in paragraph 1 of this section, and to enable the Plan to be measured against the external metrics described in subparagraph a of this paragraph, the Commission shall not take into consideration the residence of any member or candidate of the Oklahoma House of Representatives, Oklahoma Senate, or U.S. Congress.